Resilience-by-design in Adaptive Multi-Agent Traffic Control Systems: Introduction

 \section{Introduction}

-Intelligent Transportation Systems (ITS) play a vital role in the development of smart cities.
-They enable a plethora of road safety and efficiency applications such as optimized traffic management and collision avoidance.
-Adaptive Traffic Signal Control (ATSC) is one of the aspects that make these systems intelligent by increasing the responsiveness of traffic signals to traffic demands.
+Intelligent Transportation Systems (ITS) play a vital role in the development of smart cities by enabling a plethora of road safety and efficiency applications such as optimized traffic management and collision avoidance.
+Adaptive Multi-Agent Traffic Signal Control (AMATSC) is one of the aspects that make these systems intelligent by increasing the responsiveness of traffic signals to traffic demands.
 The cost of traffic congestion in wasted fuel and lost productivity ranges between 1.5 and 5 billion CAD per year in major Canadian cities \cite{stats}.
-By collecting and evaluating traffic data in real time, ATSC technologies try to optimize signal timings to reduce urban congestion and ensure reliable vehicle travel time.
+By collecting and evaluating traffic data in real time, AMATSC technologies try to optimize signal timings to reduce urban congestion and ensure reliable vehicle travel time.

-ATSC are deployed extensively in North America, Australia, and Europe.
-Among them, the Sydney Coordinated Adaptive Traffic System (SCATS), the Split Cycle Offset Optimization Technique (SCOOT), RapidFlow, Rhythm engineering, InSync, the Urban Traffic OPtimisation by Integrated Automation (UTOPIA), the Adaptive Control Software (ACS Lite), and the Real-Time Hierarchical Optimized Distributed and Effective System (RHODES) represent widely known deployments \cite{studer2015analysis}.
+AMATSC are deployed extensively in North America, Australia, and Europe.
+For instance, the Sydney Coordinated Adaptive Traffic System (SCATS), Split Cycle Offset Optimization Technique (SCOOT), RapidFlow, Rhythm engineering, InSync, Urban Traffic OPtimisation by Integrated Automation (UTOPIA), Adaptive Control Software (ACS Lite), and Real-Time Hierarchical Optimized Distributed and Effective System (RHODES) represent widely known deployments \cite{studer2015analysis}.
 They are in use in Pittsburgh, Pennsylvania, on Boudreau Road in the City of St. Albert, Alberta, Canada, in the suburb of Toronto, the Holton region and in downtown Toronto.
-By the end of 2021, the size of the deployment is expected to grow to hundreds more in operation in downtown Toronto, Montreal and many other cities around the world \cite{smith2013smart}.
+By the end of 2021, the size of the deployment is expected to grow to hundreds more in operation in downtown Toronto, Montreal, and many other cities around the world \cite{smith2013smart}.